AppTimDev/ProjectGulp/README.md

 ---

+Use gulp as a task runner
-1. Minify and uglify js
+- Minify and uglify js
-2. Minify css
+- Minify css
-3. Minify html
+- Minify html
-4. Combine all files to a bundle file
+- Combine all files to a bundle file
-5. Create a webserver with liveload
+- Create a webserver with liveload
+- Clean all files
+- Copy files to destination folder

 ---